 - Must have a legal address in Texas

 - Must be available during normal business hours

 - Cannot have a PO box as their official address

 - If an entity, must be legally recognized in the State of Texas

 Service of process, or other legal mail, will be received by your registered agent.
-It is important that you chose a registered agent that is dependable and one that you can trust.
-You do not want to miss out on important communication like writs, subpoenas, or a summons.
+It is important that you choose a registered agent that is dependable and one that you can trust, as you do not want to miss out on important communication like writs, subpoenas, or a summons.

 Who Can be a Registered Agent